 Unfortunately, many people are eating way too many Omega-6 fats each day (in processed foods, vegetable oils, corn and soy products), throwing off their Omega-6 to Omega-3 ratio (which ideally should be between 1:1 and 5:1 but has been found to be as high as 20:1 to 50:1 in most Americans).

 Other omega-3 rich foods I include: olive oil, chia seeds, walnuts and whole, organic eggs – and I personally take a high-quality fish oil supplement daily to make sure I’m getting enough of the essentials.
 However, I don’t just get one off the shelf – because many fish oils have been shown to be contaminated with mercury, or aren’t formulated in a readily absorbable way.
-Always go with high quality and a trusted source like the EFA Icon from Prograde that I use daily.
+Always go with high quality and a trusted source.

 Betty’s Tips: contamination from mercury, pesticides and other pollutants have become widespread issues, and may make you wary of purchasing even wild-caught fish.
 Wild Alaskan salmon seems to top the list of the lowest risk for contamination and greatest sustainability in practices.